 Manuscripts and any related information must be submitted through Online Submission System found on the ‘Submission and Guidelines’ in the Website: http://www.korseaj.or.kr, of Korean Journal of Environmental Agriculture.

-The authors will be guided through the creation display and uploading files.
+The authors will be guided through the creation display and the file-upload steps.
 The authors will receive an acknowledgement of receipt of their manuscript after their manuscript is assigned to Editor.

 All correspondence, including submission status, the Editor’s decision and revision request, will be taken by electronic mail from the editorial office.